Posted: 19 Jan 2017 Contributor: Matthew J Fritschle

 So, now that we have the backstory let’s connect the dots.
 This update broadens the previous checklist for interstitial penalties, and effectively removes the check for app install interstitials to avoid duplication in signals.
 This means that while the check isn’t there, you will still be penalized with lower rankings if you have those pesky app install interstitials.
 Something else you might notice is that the mobile friendly label you’re used to seeing isn’t there anymore.
 “Wait, does this mean that my website isn’t mobile friendly anymore?
 Why, Google, why?!”
 No, it just means that because over 85% of sites are mobile friendly there’s no real need for a label.
-Use this tool made by Google to check and then double check that your site passes their mobile friendly test.
+Use tool made by Google to check and then double check that your site passes their mobile friendly test.

 The Emphasis on Content

 Again, the emphasis here is on content and how to make it more accessible to the user.
 Why do you visit a website?
 To see what’s there vis-à-vis content.
 And when is it not okay to use an interstitial?
 When you do any of the following and make content less accessible, as outlined by Google:

 - Showing a popup that covers the main content, either immediately after the user navigates to a page from the search results, or while they are looking through the page.

 - Displaying a standalone interstitial that the user has to dismiss before accessing the main content.